thirugnanamsubbiah/aws-agility-framework/README.md

 What is it?
 -----------

-The Intuit AWS Agility Framework (AAF) is a colleciton of open source templates, configuraiton management recipes and tools which have been integrated to allow to rapid provisioning of AWS resources and RHEL instances.
+The Intuit AWS Agility Framework (AAF) is a colleciton of open source templates and configuraiton management recipes which have been integrated to allow to rapid provisioning of AWS resources and RHEL instances.

 This includes:

 * Cloud Formation Templates
 * Chef Cookbooks and Starter Repo
-* Tools

 Getting Started
 ---------------